 Machinedrum “Gunshotta” (2013)

-Yung Lean’s track “Motorolla” features a rumbling Reese bass in his ethereal cloud rap aesthetic.
+Yung Lean’s track “Motorola” features a rumbling Reese bass in his ethereal cloud rap aesthetic.

 “Wonderful” by Travis Scott featuring The Weeknd, has a nice Reese bass that features prominently throughout the track.
 This rumbly bass has become a trademark of Travis Scott’s sound through his longterm collaborations with Mike Dean.